middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-response-serializer/+page.md

 ## Options

 - `defaultContentType` (optional): used if the request and handler don't specify what type is wanted.
+When it is unset and no media type was negotiated, no serializer runs and the response passes through.
 - `serializers` (array): Array for regex and serializer function.

 ```javascript